ImKWS: Test-Time Adaptation for Keyword Spotting with Class Imbalance: Method

 \textbf{Reward Branch.} To ensure that the adaptation signal for minority keywords remains stable, we introduce a temperature parameter $\tau$ to the reward branch to control the sharpness of the predicted distribution: \textbf{Penalty Branch.} The core mechanism for mitigating class imbalance lies in adjusting the penalty term $Q(z)$.
 Standard EM aggressively pushes the maximum logit toward $+\infty$ and non-target logits toward $-\infty$, causing severe overconfidence.
 To counteract this, we introduce a tunable scaling factor $\alpha$ as:

-To rigorously understand how $\alpha$ rectifies majority-class bias, we analyze the gradient of the formulated DEM loss ($\mathcal{L}_{dem} = T_{1.0}(z) + Q_{\alpha}(z)$) with respect to a specific logit $z_{j}$ as the following equation: For a non-target class $j \neq \arg\max z_{i}$, the logit $z_{j}$ is relatively small, making the term $(\sum p_{i}z_{i} - z_{j})$ positive.
-In standard EM ($\alpha = 1.0$), this results in a strictly positive gradient, which aggressively suppresses $z_{j}$ toward $-\infty$ during gradient descent.
-By setting $\alpha < 1.0$ (e.g., $\alpha = 0.8$), we subtract a strictly positive margin $(1 - \alpha)$ from the gradient.
-This explicitly \textit{weakens} the downward push on non-target logits.
-Consequently, this throttling mechanism prevents the network from aggressively driving non-target predictions to zero, serving as a direct regularizer against the overconfident one-hot predictions typical of the majority background class.
+To rigorously understand how $\alpha$ rectifies majority-class bias, we analyze the gradient of the formulated DEM loss ($\mathcal{L}_{dem} = T_{1.0}(z) + Q_{\alpha}(z)$) with respect to a specific logit $z_{j}$ as the following equation: For a non-target class $j \neq \arg\max z_{i}$, the logit $z_{j}$ is relatively small, making the term $(\sum p_{i}z_{i} - z_{j})$ tend to be positive for the majority of non-target classes.
+In standard EM ($\alpha = 1.0$), this results in a positive gradient that induces a continuous decrease in non-target logits and reshapes the distribution by persistently increasing confidence in dominant classes while suppressing non-dominant ones.
+By setting $\alpha < 1.0$ (e.g., $\alpha = 0.8$), we subtract a positive margin $(1 - \alpha)$ from the gradient, reducing the strength of the gradient signal that pushes down non-target logits.
+Consequently, this mechanism prevents the network from aggressively driving non-target predictions to zero, serving as a regularizer against the overconfident one-hot predictions typical of the majority background class.